epr/BlackJack1dv407/README.md

 Juhani Aavanen & Eddy Proca

-Updated class diagram is called NewBlackJack.classdiagram
+Updated class diagram is called NewBlackJack.classdiagram and can be onpened in Visual Studio.

+The app is also run in Visual Studio by opening the solution file.